TaylorDarneille/SEIRFX818/README.md

 * Recommended process:
   * Make changes in your forked repository (use a separate branch)
   * Create a pull request and be sure to be very explicit about the changes you've made
-  * Ask someone on the WDI team to look at your pull request
+  * Ask someone on the SEI team to look at your pull request

 ## Schedule